theforeman/theforeman.org/_posts/2017-10-31-foreman-community-newsletter---october-2017.md

 connection so you don't miss replies, you can now join the Foreman chat channels from Matrix.org.
-The same two rooms exist there (#theforeman:matrix.org and #theforeman-dev:matrix.org) and they are bridged to Freenode, so you can freely use IRC or Matrix to chat with us.
+The same two rooms exist there (#theforeman:matrix.org and #theforeman-dev:matrix.org) and they are bridged to libera.chat, so you can freely use IRC or Matrix to chat with us.
 I've personally moved over to Matrix, and I'm loving it.

 Either way, hope to see you in one of the channels sometime soon!